thecomplexityproject/cognitivecomplexity/documentation/code-snippets-tmp.md

 >
 > The ***syntax*** of a computer language is the set of rules that defines the combinations of symbols that are considered to be correctly structured statements or expressions in that language.

+**Remark**

+There is a usual debate about the belonging of the markup languages -like HTML- in the set of the formal languages.
+We will not enter this debate, but as the markup files must be red and understood by developers, they are relevant for the cognitive complexity theory.
+Thus, we will include them in this set.

 Now, we can define what is a *code snippet*: